 Types of Auditory Disabilities

-It should be noted that the use of the word "disabilities" in the title of this section is a controversial choice, considering the attitude of many people in the deaf community.
-More than any of the other groups of individuals commonly labeled as "disabled," those who are deaf are much less inclined to think of their condition as a disability.
-We'll read more about this in the last section of this article - Deaf Culture.
+The word "disabilities" in the title of this section is controversial.
+Those who are deaf or hard-of-hearing often don’t view their deafness as a disability.
 Still, we have retained the word "disability" in this section, not to provoke controversy, but to underscore the fact that those who are deaf cannot hear audio content, and this is the critical point for web developers to remember.

 Degrees of Hearing Loss